An Augmented Rating System for Test cricket: adapting the Glicko rating system: Conclusion

 \section{Conclusion}

-This paper developed an enhanced, probabilistically grounded rating framework for Test cricket by adapting the Glicko’s model to the structure of Test cricket.
-Key methodological advances include (i) recalibration of the Elo/Glicko scaling factor (we find an optimal value $d=85$ for Test cricket, substantially smaller than the chess default $d=400$), (ii) incorporation of non-performance based factors such as home ground advantage and toss impacts, into the expected-score formulation via logistic marginals and a bivariate copula, (iii) an interpretable Margin-of-Victory (MOV) formulation that scales rating updates by the degree of dominance in a result.
-These modelling choices produce expected scores and rating updates that reflect the predictability of Test match outcomes.
+This paper developed an enhanced, probabilistically grounded rating framework for Test cricket by adapting the Glicko's model to the structure of Test cricket.
+Key methodological advances include (i) recalibration of the Elo/Glicko scaling factor (we find an optimal value $d=20$ for Test cricket, substantially smaller than the chess default $d=400$), (ii) incorporation of non-performance based factors, i.e. home-ground advantage and toss impact, into the expected-score formulation, with their statistical significance established by hypothesis testing and their relative weights estimated directly from data, and (iii) a benchmarking of the framework against the standard Elo and unmodified Glicko systems.
+These modeling choices produce expected scores and rating updates that reflect the predictability of Test match outcomes.

-The MOV term allows the system to reward wins by bigger margins as well as penalize heavy defeats, producing sharper rating adjustments that capture meaningful changes in team dominance.
-Moreover the inclusion of home ground advantage and toss effects corrects systematic biases present in single-factor schemes and the calibrated scaling ($d=85$) ensures that rating differences map to win probabilities appropriate to Test cricket’s narrower rating dispersion and higher randomness.
-The study also provides procedures for estimating innings-wise expectations of team scores ($E4R$ approximately 234 using negative-binomial MRL estimates) which improves the comparability of MOV adjustments.
+The inclusion of home-ground advantage and toss effects corrects systematic biases present in single-factor schemes, while the calibrated scaling ($d=20$) ensures that rating differences map to win probabilities appropriate to Test cricket's narrower rating dispersion and higher randomness.
+Estimating the contextual weights from data keeps the model parsimonious: home advantage is found to be worth about $13$ rating points and the winning the toss about $8$ rating points, and the home and toss effects show no statistically significant interaction, so they enter the model additively.

-The proposed model demonstrates strong predictive performance on the two completed World Test Championship seasons so far, viz.
-2021-23 and 2023-25.
-Using the improvised expected-score model and the MOV-augmented updates, the model correctly predicted the winner in 44 of the 56 non-drawn matches (approximately 78.6\% predictive accuracy) during WTC 2021-23, and yields team ordering that is consistent with the ICC rankings (Spearman rank correlation of 0.962).
-Robustness checks further support the reliability of the proposed ratings.
-A 100-replicate bootstrap on the 70 WTC matches shows strong stability.
-These results indicate that the ratings are driven primarily by match outcomes rather than the temporal scheduling of fixtures.
+The proposed model demonstrates strong predictive performance on the two completed World Test Championship cycles so far, viz.\ 2021-23 and 2023-25.
+Taking the team with the higher expected score as the predicted winner, the model correctly predicts $45$ of the $58$ non-drawn matches (approximately $77.6\%$ predictive accuracy) during WTC 2021-23, and yields a team ordering consistent with the ICC rankings (Spearman rank correlation of $0.967$).
+Across both completed cycles, it attains lower Brier score and log-loss than both the standard Elo and the unmodified Glicko systems.